Baby Blues vs Postpartum Depression: What You Need to Know

 How Therapy Can Help

-• Process your emotions
+• Process difficult emotions without judgment

-• Feel more like yourself again
+• Feel more connected to yourself and your baby

 Talking with a therapist who understands the postpartum period can help you process your emotions, identify triggers, and feel more like yourself again.